Political Science

 Registration Information

 All new and returning students will meet with the MPA Chair or designate.
 During their meeting, courses will be discussed and approved.
 Students will complete the Departmental Graduate Student Registration Form.
-The form will be submitted to the MPA Department Administrator, and the registration will be completed on the student’s behalf.
+The form will be submitted to the MPA Chair for approval and cc the Department Administrator, and the registration will be completed on the student’s behalf.
 Registration revisions (addition and /or deletion of courses) must be approved in the same manner.

 Regulations